d3/d3/tutorial/bar-1.markdown

 within the strings, while retaining the constant remainder.

 The new scale arguably still has a magic number: 420px, the width of the chart.
-If you want to make the chart truly resizable, you can inspect the width of the chart container, `chart.style("width")`.
+If you want to make the chart resizable, you can inspect the width of the chart container, `chart.style("width")`.
 Or, use percentages rather than pixels.
 In any case, the reusable scale makes the chart specification easier to modify—for example, you can easily replace the linear scale with a log or root scale.

 Using the new scale, you can simplify the width style definition: